GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 ### Connect to the instance

-Enter the following command to SSH into the VM.
+Enter the following command to connect to the VM with SSH.
 Enter the zone and name of the instance you created.

 ```bash